If you are looking for the best high-end AV receivers in 2021, then you're in luck.

 Anthem doesn't have a long list of AV receivers to choose from.
 But, when they release one, you should always sit up and take notice.
 The MRX series has three models in the range.
 The one highlighted here, the MRX 1120, is at the top of the pile.

-So, if you are looking for a single box that can support a large 7.2.4 immersive audio speaker system, then this ticks that box.
+If you are looking for a single unit that can support a large 7.2.4 immersive audio speaker system, this ticks that box.

 With full support for Dolby Atmos, Dolby Surround, DTS:X and DTS Neural:X – this unit will make full use of your complete speaker system.